Friends-Of-Noso/NosoGo/README.md

 # NosoGo
-An implementation in Go of a Noso cryptocoin node.
+A node implementation in Go for the Noso cryptocoin.